 - 1. Grades are awarded on a scale of 1 to 10. - 2.
-The final grade for a course or a part of an exam (excluding the thesis) is sufficient if the final grade is '6' or higher (after rounding). - 3.
-The final grade for the thesis will be rounded to one decimal place and is sufficient if the grade is a 6.0 or higher - 4.
-When a component of the examination is graded with a qualification, the student has to obtain at least a 'Pass' for this component. - 5.
-The way grades are rounded off is determined in the Rules and Regulations. - 6.
-The highest result attained determines the final grade.
+The final grade for a course or a part of an exam (excluding the thesis) will be rounded to one decimal place and is sufficient if the final grade is '5.5' or higher. - 3.
+The final grade for the thesis will be rounded to one decimal place and is sufficient if the grade is a 6.0 or higher

+- 4. When a component of the examination is graded with a qualification, the student has to obtain at least a 'Pass' for this component. - 5.
+The way grades are rounded off is determined in the Rules and Regulations.